 Below are the highlights of this report:

-Majority of mums in VN use food delivery, transport, and healthcare apps
+The majority of mums in VN use food delivery, transport, and healthcare apps

 only 36% of mothers don’t use food delivery apps and 22% do not use transport apps.
 While 37% of Thai mums are still not using healthcare apps!